sandstone-ai/Sandstone/README.md

 ![Sandstone Logo](white.png)
 # Sandstone
-*The AI that remembers everything your organization has ever learned*
+*The AI that remembers everything your organization has ever learned (and puts it to good use)*

 ---